RU

 Disadvantages:

-• Relatively short lifespan — 3-5 years;
+• Relatively short lifespan – up to 3-5 years;

 • Easily stains from substances found in food and drinks;